-The greeting to the children is "Peace be with you," to which the children will reply... "and also with you"
+The greeting to the children is "Peace be with you," to which the children will reply... "and also with you" This greating is part of the Church of England Service ritual an

 This greeting is part of the Church of England Service ritual and as such reaffirms our connection with the church.